-Will your rabbit have free run of your house 24/7 or will he have some sort of a safe place to be when you’re not home?
-If it’s the latter, you’ll need an ex-pen, a cage, a condo, a bunny gate, or some other sort of housing set up for him.
+Will your rabbit have free run of your house 24/7 or will they have some sort of a safe place to be when you’re not home?
+If it’s the latter, you’ll need an exercise pen, a condo, a bunny gate, or some other sort of housing set up for them.
 Visit our Housing FAQ to find out about some options for housing for your bunny.
-Don’t forget a soft rug for him to lay on (but make sure he doesn’t chew on it!), or other flooring that’s easy to wash or clean.
+Don’t forget a soft rug or blanket for them to lay on (but make sure they don’t chew on it!), or other flooring that’s easy to wash or clean.

 Food & Water Bowls

-Buy two heavy crocks for food and water.
-You’ll also need something to hold his hay; you may want to put his hay into his litter box, or may want to try one of the many cool hay feeders on the market today like this one or this one.
+Buy two heavy bowls for food and water.
+You’ll also need something to hold your rabbit’s hay; you may want to put the hay into their litter box, or may want to try one of the many cool hay feeders on the market today.

 You’ll want a hard-sided, top and front opening (non-collapsible) carrier to bring your rabbit to the veterinarian and any other place you may travel.
 Keep it someplace easily accessible in case of emergency.
 And don’t forget to put a nice soft blanket in it for comfort!

 We recommend the House Rabbit Handbook, the first, and still the best, book on house rabbit care in the world.
-Written by Marinell Harriman, the founder of House Rabbit Society, it is based on 25 years of collected knowledge of Harriman and dozens of House Rabbit Society fosterers.
+Written by Marinell Harriman, the founder of House Rabbit Society, it is based on over 30 years of collected knowledge of Harriman and dozens of House Rabbit Society fosterers.

 You’ll want to buy good quality rabbit pellets, made of either alfalfa or timothy, with no added treats or snacks.
-Find out more about feeding here.
+Learn more about rabbit food.

-Your rabbit must have an unlimited supply of Timothy, Grass, Orchard, Meadow, Bermuda, Brome, or other fresh hays!
+Your rabbit must have an unlimited supply of timothy, orchard, meadow, or other fresh hays!
 Hay must make up a major part of your rabbit’s diet, and must be fresh and high quality.
-Want to find out a ton about hay?
-Visit here!
+Learn more about the importance of hay.

 Bored rabbits are naughty rabbits.
 Visit our toy FAQ for ideas on toys for your rabbit!